ErikNovak/ES-Search-JS/README.md

 - A running ElasticSearch service (one can download and install it from [here](https://www.elastic.co/downloads/elasticsearch))
 - NodeJS version 10 or greater

-    To rest that your nodejs version is correct, run `node --version` in the command line
+    To test that your nodejs version is correct, run `node --version` in the command line.

 ## Install